Israel, US announce Lebanon sea deal, but questions remain | Law-Order

 “Peace agreements are usually brought to the Knesset, but this is not a peace agreement.
 It's a border and limitation agreement,” he said.

-Senior US energy envoy Amos Hochstein, whom Washington appointed a year ago to mediate talks, delivered a modified proposal of the maritime border deal to lead Lebanese negotiator, Deputy Speaker Elias Bou Saab late Monday night, according to local media and officials.
+Senior US energy envoy Amos Hochstein, whom Washington appointed a year ago to mediate talks, delivered a modified proposal of the maritime border deal to Lebanon on Monday night, according to local media and officials.

-The office of Aoun, the Lebanese president, said the latest version of the proposal “satisfies Lebanon, meets its demands, and preserves its rights to its natural resources,'' and will hold consultations with officials before making an announcement.
+There was no formal response from Lebanon.
+But the office of President Michel Aoun said the latest version of the proposal “satisfies Lebanon, meets its demands, and preserves its rights to its natural resources'', and will hold consultations with officials before making an announcement.

-A senior official involved in the talks told The Associated Press that Aoun, Prime Minister Najib Mikati, and Speaker Nabih Berri are all satisfied with Hochstein's latest reiteration of the maritime border deal.
+A senior official involved in the talks told The Associated Press that Aoun, Prime Minister Najib Mikati, and Speaker Nabih Berri were all satisfied.
 The official spoke on condition of anonymity in line with regulations.

-Hezbollah did not immediately comment, but its leader, Hassan Nasrallah, has said that the group would endorse the Lebanese government's position.
-In the past, however, he has threatened to use its weapons to protect Lebanon's economic rights.
+Hezbollah's leader, Hassan Nasrallah, was noncommital in a speech late on Tuesday.
+He praised his group's “resistance” against Israel and insisted that Lebanon is not afraid of another war against Israel.
+But he said Hezbollah would “wait” to issue its position on the agreement.
+Previously he has said the group would endorse the government's position.

+He said any agreement would require cooperation and unity among Lebanon's fractured political leadership.
+“The upcoming hours are decisive,” he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)